How to Blanch Hazelnuts for Easy Peeling

 Step 3: Peel any blanched hazelnuts that still have skin.
 You can do this one by one, or grab a handful and rub them together.

-In one recipe test, I tried to see if I could toast the blanched hazelnuts and then rub the skins off in a towel to avoid peeling each hazelnut individually from the ice bath.
-This was unfortunately not effective!
+In one recipe test, I toasted the blanched hazelnuts without peeling them first and then tried to rub the skins off in a towel to see if I could avoid peeling each hazelnut individually.
+Don’t do this – it doesn’t work!

-Step 4: If you taste the blanched hazelnuts at this point, it will be a little soft and bland.
-To bring out their flavor, toast those hazelnuts in a hot oven until they smell, well, toasty.
+Step 4: If you taste the blanched hazelnuts at this point, they’ll be soft and bland.
+To bring out their flavor, toast the hazelnuts (AFTER you’ve peeled them) in a hot oven until they smell, well, toasty.
 I always recommend toasting nuts, whether you’re using them in a walnut loaf cake or adding pine nuts to a couscous salad.

 Roast the blanched hazelnuts for 15 to 20 minutes.
 Toasting will take longer than usual because the hazelnuts have been blanched, but there’s no need to dry them first.